Salmon in pastry with currants and ginger

 This is one of my favourite recipes ever - made famous by the late, great George Perry-Smith and faithfully reproduced by one of his most talented protegés Stephen Markwick.

-Aware that he thinking of stepping down, I persuaded Stephen a couple of years ago to share his best-loved recipes in two small books 'A Very Honest Cook' and 'A Well-Run Kitchen'.
+Aware that he thinking of stepping down back in 2009, I persuaded Stephen to share his best-loved recipes in two small books 'A Very Honest Cook' and 'A Well-Run Kitchen'.
 The first has unfortunately sold out but you can still buy the second which also contains Stephen's Scallops with Shellfish Risotto, Roast Chicken with Cream and Tarragon and Summer Pudding from the Culinaria website.

 Stephen says: "The marrying of sweet ginger and currants with fish must go back to medieval times.
 George’s unique twist was to serve it with a light herby sauce, (sauce messine, below) which lifts what could be thought of as a slightly heavy dish to one that is so pleasurable to eat.
 We had customers who asked to be phoned up when we had it on the menu!